 - Congressional investigations and public policy, including congressional inquiries and guidance on legislative affairs;

-- Tax-exempt activity, including accreditation, endowment management, and political activity;
+- Tax-exempt activity, including lobbying and political activity;

-- Contracts, grants, and sponsored research, including compliance, agreement counseling and research misconduct;
+- Contracts, grants, and sponsored research, including compliance, agreement counseling research misconduct and the False Claims Act;

-- International matters, including export controls, foreign investment, and foreign influence;
+- International matters, including export controls, foreign investment, foreign gift and contracts reporting and visas;

 - Intellectual property matters, including patent commercialization and prosecution, licensing, and technology transfer; and

-- Matters drawing on our experience in other areas, including antitrust, cybersecurity and privacy, and mergers and acquisitions.
+- Matters drawing on our experience in other areas, including antitrust, cybersecurity and privacy.